After Myanmar coup, Biden’s Asian allies may balk at sanctions against military

 The implication, experts said, is that if Myanmar’s generals thought they could manage the diplomatic and economic fallout from their ouster on Monday of the civilian-led government of Aung San Suu Kyi, they were probably right.
 On Thursday, faced with domestic resistance to its power grab, the military regime blocked Facebook and other messaging apps.

-“It’s almost 100 percent certain that none of Myanmar’s main economic partners in Asia — Japan, South Korea, Singapore, Thailand and, of course, not China — would join the U.S. and the E.U. if they were to impose sanctions on or cut off economic aid to Myanmar,” said Murray Hiebert, a senior associate in the Southeast Asia program at the Center for Strategic and International Studies.
+“It’s almost 100 percent certain that none of Myanmar’s main economic partners in Asia — Japan, South Korea, Singapore, Thailand and, of course, not China — would join the U.S. and the [European Union] if they were to impose sanctions on or cut off economic aid to Myanmar,” said Murray Hiebert, a senior associate in the Southeast Asia program at the Center for Strategic and International Studies.

-In threatening new economic sanctions this week, Biden warned the United States was “taking note of those who stand with the people of Myanmar at this difficult hour.”
+In threatening new economic sanctions this week, Biden warned that the United States was “taking note of those who stand with the people of Myanmar at this difficult hour.”

 But in Asia, there is a sense that two decades of sanctions in the 1990s and 2000s during Myanmar’s earlier period of military rule simply pushed the junta closer to China, while ordinary people languished in poverty.